 5.7.4.1.
-Contact with person
+Contact with a person

-In order to guarantee the highest level of safety, any contact between a flying model glider and any other person (except the competitor or start helper) either in or outside the start and landing field has to be avoided.
-If such contact happens during either the working or preparation time, the competitor will receive a penalty of 100 points on the total score.
-In addition, if the contact happens during the working time at the launch of the model glider, this will result in a zero score for the whole round.
+In order to guarantee the highest level of safety, any contact between a model glider being launched or a flying model glider and any other person (except the competitor) either in or outside the start and landing field has to be avoided.
+This includes contact that happens while the glider is flying or while the glider is being handled by the competitor between landing and launching.

+If such contact happens on the start and landing field during the preparation time, working time or landing window, the competitor will receive a penalty according to paragraph 5.7.4.3.
+In addition, if the contact happens during the preparation or working time at the launch of the model glider, this will result in a zero score for the whole round